AKSHAYAKUMARKANNUR/AUTOMATIC-LICENSE-PLATE-RECOGNITION-SYSTEM-USING-YOLO-V8-AND-EASY-OCR-/README.md

-# Automatic License Plate Recognition System Using YOLOv8 and EasyOCR 🚗🔍 This repository provides an Automatic License Plate Recognition (ALPR) system combining YOLOv8 for license plate detection and EasyOCR for text extraction.
-It offers an efficient solution for real-time license plate localization and text recognition in various environments.
+# Automatic License Plate Recognition System Using YOLOv8 and EasyOCR 🚗🔍 This repository contains a robust Automatic License Plate Recognition (ALPR) system that leverages YOLOv8 for object detection (license plate localization) and EasyOCR for optical character recognition (text extraction from license plates).
+The project demonstrates the fusion of modern computer vision techniques and deep learning to automate license plate detection and text extraction with high accuracy and efficiency.